Archive-Puma/Alfred/src/coffee/node.coffee.md

 | move | [object] event | [boolean] `false` | Update the position of the Node in a smooth way using the mouse coordinates as a reference. |

         move = (event) ->
+            # Prevent defaults
             event.preventDefault()
             # Calculate the new position in a smooth way
             $.pos =
                 x: $.ppos.x - event.clientX
                 y: $.ppos.y - event.clientY
-            # Update the last position
+            # Update the last position of the Node
             $.ppos =
                 x: event.clientX
                 y: event.clientY